-Salmon is one of those fish that always seems to please people, whether you sear it in a pan, roast it in the oven, or grill it on the barbecue.
-It’s a fairly easy fish to cook with a large room for error because of its fatty content – it’s much harder to dry out, or tear in the cooking process.
-With spring just a few days away, fresh herbs always seem to brighten up any meal, especially fresh fish like salmon.
-Fresh basil seems to be the herb I long for most during wintertime, even here in Los Angeles, and I think its aroma adds to any meal.
+Salmon are one of those fish that seems to please most people, whether you sear it in a pan, roast it in the oven, or grill it on the barbecue.
+It’s a fairly easy fish to cook with room for error because of its fatty content, making it much harder to dry out, or fall apart in the cooking process.
+Fresh herbs always seem to brighten up a seafood meal, and make it a bit more deliciously fun.

 2-4 salmon fillets, about 6 ounces each

 2 cups fresh basil leaves + more for garnish

 salt & pepper